Last Updated on 4 Febuary 2018

 This article is written by internship student Ezyan Roshdi

-Previously, we have introduced to you the Raspberry Pi Zero W. You may refer to this tutorial for the introductory part of Raspberry Pi Zero W. In this tutorial, we are going to learn on how to use Raspberry Pi Zero W together with Pi Camera and OpenCV application.
+Previously, we have introduced you to the Raspberry Pi Zero W. You may refer to this tutorial for the introduction of the Raspberry Pi Zero W. In this tutorial, we are going to learn about how to use Raspberry Pi Zero W together with Pi Camera and OpenCV applications.

-OpenCV is an Open Source Computer Vision.
-It is a library of programming functions mainly aimed at real-time computer vision.
-This library is an open sources library under the open-source BSD license.
+OpenCV stands for Open Source Computer Vision.
+It is a library of programming functions mainly for real-time computer vision.
+This library is open-source under the open-source BSD license.

-1. Update and upgrade the raspberry before installing anything else.
-Inside the command prompt, run the command:
+1. Update and upgrade the raspberry pi before installing anything else.

 - sudo apt-get update

 Run the command sudo raspi-config .
 Then go to interfacing option, camera and enable the camera.
 You need to reboot your Pi after doing this.

 3. Test the camera by running the command raspistill -o image.jpg

 Where the “image” is your picture’s name.
 If the red LED on the camera turns on and your image is saved, it means your camera is functioning well.

 4. Install the necessary packages to use OpenCv inside Raspberry Pi.